Privacy Sandbox glossary

 Reporting origin

-The reporting origin is the entity that receives aggregatable reports—in other words, the ad tech that called the Attribution Reporting API.
+The entity that receives aggregatable reports—in other words, you or an ad tech that called the Attribution Reporting API.
 Aggregatable reports are sent from user devices to a well-known URL associated with the reporting origin.
+The reporting origin is designated during enrollment.

 Scaling factor